alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-1.md

 These topics already paint a very complex picture, but there is also a further level of complexity involved with understanding the dynamic feedback loops that emerge in mental healthcare when autonomous and adaptive systems are used to complement existing therapeutic interventions, many of which are already poorly understood (e.g. SSRI's).
 This complexity can cause issues for our existing research, development and regulatory frameworks, such as when performing clinical trials (e.g. how should we control for the effects of adaptive and personalised technologies?).

-Collectively, these six points about Big Data and ML/AI help to establish the background and context for this report, and also help us gain some conceptual clarity when attempting to address the uncertainty around trustworthy digital mental health technologies.
+Collectively, these six points about Big Data and ML/AI help to establish the background and context for this report, and also help us gain some conceptual clarity when attempting to address the uncertainty around trustworthy DMHTs.
 Some of this uncertainty stems from the technologies themselves (as noted above).
 But other key aspects of this uncertainty arise because a) the concept ‘trustworthy digital mental health technology’ is a poorly defined term that captures a vast and heterogeneous class of tools and services, and b) our relationships to and interactions with the technologies are also varied.
 It is not just the technologies that are complex after all.
 As eloquently captured by Whitman at the start, we—the individual members of the class, 'humanity'—are large and contain multitudes.

 On this first point, for the purpose of this report we use the term 'trust' to refer to those characteristics of a person's beliefs or attitudes that are directed towards an object, person, or proposition (among other things), whereas 'trustworthiness' refers to the perceived property or attribute which an individual uses to determine whether to place trust (e.g. whether to trust a news article based on its quoted sources).